darktjm/gamesup/README.md

 grok
 ====
 I used to keep a plain text file, `gog-status`, with notes about all of my game installs.
 When the number of games became large, and I also added more information to the file, I decided a database would be better.
 To that end, I experimented with some tools and ended up making a Qt port of `grok`, available [here as well]( https://bitbucket.org/darktjm/grok).
 I have included my grok database definition and templates under the `grok` directory; if you want to use them or try them out, copy them to `~/.grok` first.
-I have also included a few sample entries in the database, not chosen for their completeness (I am in the process of once again checking/updating all games' entries).
-Note that I have a few changes to grok I have yet to check in at the time of this writing (including a generic SQL exporter that obsolets the "sql" template), and have discovered new bugs that I have yet to even document.
+I have also included my current database, woefully in need of updating.
+(I am in the process of once again checking/updating all games' entries).
+Note that I may have a few changes to grok I have yet to check in at the time of this writing, and have discovered new bugs that I have yet to even document.
 Use at your own risk.
 Maybe I'll switch to libreoffice-base or kexi and abandon my work on grok some day, but it's all just too much trouble.

 A quick note on the templates: `gcs` outputs to a native GCStar database I used before I switched to grok.  `sql-gcs` exported to the